GNOME/glib/README.md

 ## Supported versions

-Only the most recent unstable and stable release series are supported.
+Upstream GLib only supports the most recent stable release series, the previous stable release series, and the current development release series.
 All older versions are not supported upstream and may contain bugs, some of which may be exploitable security vulnerabilities.

 See [SECURITY.md](SECURITY.md) for more details.